-- The total fertility rate, along with the single year of age fertility rates, - The annual rates of reduction in central death rates by broad age group (0 14, 15 49, 50 64, 65 84, and 85+) and by cause of death (cardiovascular, cancer, violence, respiratory, and all other), and - Immigration levels (legal new arrivals, legal exits, adjustments of status, and other-thanlegal entrants) and other-than-legal rates of exit.
+- The total fertility rate, along with the single year of age birth rates, - The annual rates of reduction in central death rates by broad age group (0-14, 15-49, 50-64, 65-84, and 85+) and cause of death (cardiovascular, cancer, violence, respiratory, and all other), and - Immigration levels, by age and sex, of lawful permanent resident (LPR) new arrivals, LPR exits, adjustments of status, and other-than-LPR entrants; and other-than-LPR rates of exit.

-For the 2017 Trustees Report, there were no changes to these basic assumptions from those used in the 2016 Trustees Report.
+For the 2018 Trustees Report, there are no changes to these basic assumptions from those used in the 2017 Trustees Report, except for decreasing new arrival LPRs by 10,000 for each alternative.
+This reflects the fact that the 2014 executive action on immigration for entrepreneurs, which was intended to increase the number of entrepreneurs by 10,000 per year, has not been implemented and is assumed will not be implemented in the future.
 The following table shows the basic ultimate assumptions or summary measures for the basic assumptions.